-Vision: Kenai encourages public involvement in decision making; has wellplanned public and institutional facilities meet the health, that education, governmental and social service needs of all citizens; has an integrated efficient and cost-effective network of utilities and public improvements and is a community where the public feels safe.
+Vision: Kenai encourages public involvement in decision making; has wellplanned public and institutional facilities that meet the health, education, governmental and social service needs of all citizens; has an integrated efficient and cost-effective network of utilities and public improvements and is a community where the public feels safe.

-PF-1 Ensure that the installation of basic public infrastructure (roads, sewer, water, and drainage) is coordinated with development and that improvements needed to serve the development are in place at the time impacts occur.
+Goal 4 Objectives Action Items Goal 4 Objectives PF-1 Ensure that the installation of basic public infrastructure (roads, sewer, water, and drainage) is coordinated with development and that improvements needed to serve the development are in place at the time impacts occur.
 PF-2 When siting and designing a new public facility the city shall determine if the facility is necessary, if the demand for services can be met, and if there funding sources in place to pay for it.
 PF-3 Maintain existing water and sewer utilities.
 PF-4 Consider additional city activities and services.

-PF-5 Continue mutual cooperation activities with the • Kenai Peninsula Borough Division of Emergency for Management efficient delivery of public safety services (police, fire, EMS) to residents of the City of Kenai.

-- Continue to collaborate with the USACE on the Kenai River bluff erosion project. - Continue to secure necessary funding for the Kenai River bluff erosion project. - Participate in the development of the City's Capital Improvement Program (CIP) process to evaluate the feasibility/need for public improvements. - Update city's sewer and water master plan. - Evaluate the need for additional city services. - Work with the Kenai Peninsula Borough School District to develop standards for locating new schools during the design of new neighborhoods.
+PF-5 Continue mutual cooperation activities with the Kenai Peninsula Borough Division of Emergency Management for efficient delivery of public safety services (police, fire, EMS) to residents of the City of Kenai.
+Action Items Continue to collaborate with the USACE on the Kenai River bluff erosion project.
+Continue to secure necessary funding for the Kenai River bluff erosion project.
+Participate in the development of the City's Capital Improvement Program (CIP) process to evaluate the feasibility/need for public improvements.
+Update city's sewer and water master plan.
+Evaluate the need for additional city services.
+Work with the Kenai Peninsula Borough School District to develop standards areas in the State.